MIShanto/Eye06/README.md

   <h3 align="center">Eye06</h3>

   <p align="center">
-    Eye06 is an geospatial application which is used to detect or monitor any known debris around the earth in real time
+    Eye06 is an geospatial application which is used to detect or monitor any known debris around the earth in real time!
     <br />
     <a href="https://github.com/MIShanto/Eye06"><strong>Explore the docs »</strong></a>
     <br />